Piecing together a Matt Ryan deal: $100M guaranteed with no hometown discount

 "After Cousins, since he's got $84 million guaranteed at signing, Ryan's going to have to have at least $85 million guaranteed at signing, and probably $100 million in overall guarantees," Corry said.
 "Ryan had $42 essentially fully guaranteed at signing last time and $59 in overall guarantees.
 Is that really that much of a stretch when you put it in that context of when the cap was $123 million?"

-The guaranteed money is what matters in the big picture, although folks often point to average per year.
-Cousins heads the group at $28 million per year based on the shorter length of his contract.
-He is followed by San Francisco's Jimmy Garoppolo at $27.5 million per year, Detroit's Matthew Stafford at $27 million per year, and New Orleans' Drew Brees at $25 million per year.
+The guaranteed money is what matters in the big picture, though folks often point to average per year.
+Cousins heads that group at $28 million per year based on the shorter length of his contract.
+He is followed by San Francisco's Jimmy Garoppolo at $27.5 million per year, Detroit's Matthew Stafford at $27 million per year and New Orleans' Drew Brees at $25 million per year.

 "If I'm Condon, that $30 million per year mark for Ryan is important, even though it's kind of meaningless in the overall scheme of things," Corry said.
 "I'd like to be able to say I had the first $30 million per year quarterback, particularly since Condon had the first $20 million per year quarterback in Brees.